 How can you find out how people are using your website?

 You could make wild guesses to answer these questions, but it’s even better if you could know the answers for sure.
 The WordPress Jetpack plugin provides some useful statistics to help you learn about your visitors, but tools like Google Search Console and Google Analytics can provide even more.
-While more complicated than Jetpack, Google Analytics offers a more detailed view of who uses your site.
-It’s a free tool, so there’s no reason not to try it out!
+While more complicated than Jetpack, Google Analytics offers a more detailed view of who uses your site, and it’s a free tool.

 What does this mean for my site?